-Inventory is carried at the lower of cost and net realisable value.
-At 30 June 2022 inventory totalled \$102m, representing 20% of the Group's total assets.
-This amount is net of a provision for inventory write down of \$1.56m.
+Inventory is recorded at the lower of cost and net realisable value.
+At 30 June 2023 inventory totalled \$107.5m, representing 22% of the Group's total assets.
+This amount is net of a provision for inventory write down of \$2.0m.

-We consider this to be a key audit matter because inventory is a significant component of Group total assets and the assessment of the net realisable value of slow moving, excess
+We consider this to be a key audit matter because inventory is a significant component of Group total assets and the cost of inventory includes an estimation of adjustments to reflect variable pricing arrangements with suppliers.
+In addition, the assessment of the net realisable value of slow moving, excess and obsolete inventory involves significant judgement related to whether inventory will be sold and at what value.